S. P. Bhargavi

 S. P. Bhargavi is a 1991 Indian Kannada-language action film, written and directed by V. Somashekhar.
 The film stars Malashri in the title role, along with Devaraj.

 The film's music was composed by Hamsalekha and the audio was launched under the Lahari Music banner.

+It is the first movie of Devaraj as the leading hero Before he appeared in negative and supporting roles.
+S. P Bhargavi gave him a big breakthrough as the leading Hero.